Cataract Canyon Rafting in Canyonlands National Park

 On the last day of the trip, we once again travel on calm water as the river's current disappears into the warm, blue waters of Lake Powell.
 As we head for Hite Marina, you will appreciate the chance to lie back, relax, and contemplate the many wonderful and marvelous things you have seen and done during your Canyonlands odyssey.
 We think it's a pleasant way to end a great river trip.

 Cataract Canyon Rafting Dates and Prices

-April 27-May 6 - SPRING IN CANYONLANDS WITH WAYNE RANNEY - SOLD OUT
+May 2-11 - SPRING IN CANYONLANDS WITH WAYNE RANNEY

 Explore Canyonlands National Park via the Green and Colorado Rivers, raft the famous whitewater of Cataract Canyon, and enjoy a pre-rafting trip hike in Island in the Sky with geologist, author, and interpreter Wayne Ranney.
 Includes 3 nights of lodging at the Red Cliff's Lodge and a scenic flight over Canyonlands National Park.

 Learn More About Rafting the Colorado River Through Cataract Canyon

 The raft we use most in Cataract Canyon is our 22' Snout Rig.
 It accommodates 7-9 passengers and provides a great ride in the rapids of Cataract Canyon.

 If the water level of Cataract Canyon gets extremely high we trade in our snout rigs for our bigger Grand Canyon style rafts.